 A person may decide to file a complaint with the help of a nonprofit fair housing organization.
-HUD's Fair Housing Initiatives Program (FHIP), provides funding to fair housing organizations and nonprofits that educate, investigate, enforce, and promote practices to eliminate housing discrimination.
+HUD's Fair Housing Initiatives Program (FHIP), provides funding to fair housing organizations and nonprofits that educate, investigate, enforce, and promote practices to eliminate unlawful housing practices.
 Organizations within FHIP typically carry out the following duties:

-- Partner with HUD to help people identify government agencies that handle complaints of housing discrimination. - Assist aggrieved individuals in filing a fair housing complaint. - Conduct preliminary investigations of claims, including sending testers to properties suspected of practicing housing discrimination.
+- Partner with HUD to help people identify government agencies that handle complaints of unlawful housing practices. - Assist aggrieved individuals in filing a fair housing complaint. - Conduct preliminary investigations of claims, including sending testers to properties suspected of practicing unlawful housing practices.